 Skills need to be reinforced every day.
-Regular daily attendance is also excellent preparation for kindergarten, and it shows your child that school is important.
+Regular daily attendance is also excellent preparation for kindergarten and it shows your child that school is important.
 Some children will be anxious and may even cry when left at school.
 It is okay!
 Your tension can make the child's reluctance even stronger.
 Let the teacher welcome your child and draw them into the class activities while you head on your way.
 The teacher will watch your child's adjustment to school and to other children and will notify you if any unusual difficulties arise.
-Poor attendance for fee-based and scholarship-based students may result in your child's removal from the preschool program.
+Poor attendance for fee-based students may result in your child's removal from the preschool program.

 If your child is ill or will not be attending preschool on any given day, please call the attendance line at the school your child attends.
-If your child rides the bus to and/or from school, you are also required to call transportation at 623-773-6625 if your child will not attend school on any particular day.
+In addition, if your child rides the school bus to and/or from school, please call transportation at 623-773-6625 if your child will not attend school on any particular day.

 Consistent with district policy, your child will be withdrawn from preschool after 10 consecutive unexcused absences.
-Please contact the ECCEL Registration Office for extended absences due to extenuating circumstances.
+In case of long-term absence, contact the ECCEL Preschool Registration Office at 623-773-6675 prior to the absence.